IoTree/IoTree42/IoTree_dir/home_user/README.md

 #### Is it possible to use only the Mqtt-broker?
   -	Yes, it is.
 The permission for your specific topic is set to read and write.
-  -	Just subscribe your topic (example: gateways/<your mqtt username>/...), with all the necessary information (certificates, user, topic, password, host, port).
+  -	Just subscribe your topic (example: gateways/-your-mqtt-username-/...), with all the necessary information (certificates, user, topic, password, host, port).
 #### Is my data secure?
   -	Yes and no. your data can theoretically be seen by the admin.